 No installation is necessary.
 Esper is a single-file module with no dependencies.
 Simply copy esper.py into your project folder, and import esper.

 If you prefer, Esper is also available on PyPI for easy installation via pip.

 A World is the main point of interaction in Esper.
 After creating a World object, you will use that object to create Entities and assigning Components to them.
 A World is also assigned all of your Processor instances, and handles smoothly running everything with a single call per frame.
 Of course, Entities, Components and Processors can be created and assigned, or deleted while your application is running.

 Entities are simple integer IDs (1, 2, 3, 4, etc.).
 Entities are “created”, but they are generally not used directly.
 Instead, they are simply used as IDs in the internal Component database to track collections of Components.
 Creating an Entity is done with the World.create_entity() method.

 Components are defined as simple Python classes.
 In keeping with a pure Entity System design philosophy, they should not contain any logic.
 They might have initialization code, but no processing logic whatsoever.
-A simple Component might look like:
+A simple Component can be defined as:

 class Position: def __init__(self, x=0.0, y=0.0): self.x = x self.y = y

 Processors, also commonly known as “Systems”, are where all processing logic is defined and executed.
 All Processors must inherit from the esper.Processor class, and have a method called process.
 Other than that, there are no restrictions.
 All Processors will have access to the World instance, which is how you query Components to operate on.
 A simple Processor might look like:

 class MovementProcessor(esper.Processor): def process(self): for ent, (vel, pos) in self.world.get_components(Velocity, Position): pos.x += vel.x pos.y += vel.y